UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Details:

-- Display 2FA seed on setup
+- Display plain text 2FA seed during setup process.
+Allowing customers that cannot use the QR code directly, to manually copy and paste this into desktop based password management apps.

-- Remove the 2FA page when logged in
+- Security enhancement, removed the 2FA page when logged in.

 ## Release 1.122.0